Ideate. Prototype. Validate.

 Design Sprints are structured to ensure they are interactive and immersive as well as being productive.
 The structure set out for each day means we can naturally progress as a group from discovery, through ideation, refinement prototyping, and finally arriving at validation.

-Before the sprint begins, we ensure the right challenge is framed and the right team is assembled.
+Before the sprint begins, we ensure the right challenge is framed and the appropriate team is assembled.

 Agreeing a long-term goal, mapping the challenges, and setting targets for the week.